 You have a right to the same high degree of confidentiality as all taxpayers; we will not divulge to third party any information that you have provided, except as allowed under the law for lawful purposes.

 It may be necessary for us to seek information about you or your business from other people or organizations.
 If this is the case, we will be as discreet as possible about the reasons for our enquiries.
-However, in the case of seeking information from the banks, we will need to inform them, as required by the Banking Act, that it is in relation to our investigation of a criminal offence.
+However, when seeking information from the banks, we will need to inform them, that it is in relation to our investigation of a criminal offence, as required by the Banking Act.

 5. Fairness and Professionalism

-We will keep an open mind to the possibility that there may be an innocent explanation for the suspected irregularities.
+We will keep an open mind to the possibility that there may be a legitimate explanation for the suspected irregularities.
 We undertake to treat you fairly, professionally, courteously and in accordance with the tax laws.

 Back to Top